lynchdean/PM-Status/README.md

 # PM-Status
-Get your Parcel Motel packege(s) status on your command line
+Get your Parcel Motel package(s) status on your command line